aylinsgl/Python_For_Psychologists_23-24/lecture/introduction/introduction_6.md

 Please see the rendered version of the `jupyter notebook` [Introduction VI - Introduction to Python III](https://aylinsgl.github.io/Python_For_Psychologists_23-24/introduction/intro_python_III.html) in the `ToC` on the left.

 ## Project related work 🥼🧑🏿‍🔬👩🏻‍🔬

 Not applicable, as project related work didn't start yet.

 ## tasks for subsequent meeting 🖥️✍🏽📖
 You can download the homework for next week [here](https://drive.google.com/file/d/10g9krxq9Y5SNdRpWfkvOMF0j5i3lbxeB/view?usp=share_link).
-It is due next Friday 15.12.2023
+It is due Friday 05.01.2024

 ## Prepare PsychoPy installation